toneemarqus/AD-Suit/README.md

 - [ ] Sessions Tab:
     - [x] Auto reload while changes is made to IPs or usernames, passwords and hashes.
-    - [x] Kepp the new terminal window open for user to see the command result and close the tab manually.
+    - [x] Keep the new terminal window open for user to see the command result and close the tab manually.
     - [ ] Add more session such as SSH, MySQL...etc

 - [ ] Spraying Tab: